jboss-developer/jboss-eap-quickstarts/wsba-coordinator-completion-simple/README.md

 The `wsba-coordinator-completion-simple` quickstart demonstrates the deployment of a WS-BA (WS Business Activity) enabled JAX-WS Web service bundled in a WAR archive (Participant Completion protocol) for deployment to Red Hat JBoss Enterprise Application Platform.

-The Web service exposes a simple 'set' collection as a service.
+The Web service exposes a simple `set` collection as a service.
 The Service allows items to be added to the set within a Business Activity.

 This example demonstrates the basics of implementing a WS-BA enabled Web service.
 It is beyond the scope of this quick start to demonstrate more advanced features.
 In particular: